 WARNING: This process is not mentally challenging, but it’s time consuming and tedious.
 I recommend a glass of wine and a good TV program in the background.

 What are you left with?

 This process won’t help you ferret out missing words, commas that need to be swapped for periods (and vice versa), and other incorrect punctuation (don’t even let’s get started on the overall comma issue).
 You’ll also miss words that are spelled right but used incorrectly, such as my “form” that should be “from,” or “too” that should be “to.”
 Here’s how I find (most of) those:

 After the manual review (whew!), I put the mss aside for a few days to a week, then read it again in a booklet layout, also called key line layout, which is a Word doc formatted “landscape, two column” and try to catch what’s left.

 Proofing an ebook

 If you’re a diehard, you can add one more review, which is to read and proof an ebook file – this will really make issues jump out.
-Read about making an ebook using Calibre, or you can also make a Kindle-friendly file using Mobipocket.
+You can make an ebook using Calibre or Mobipocket.
 Both are free.
 Yay!